-Stormwater management is the control of stormwater runoff and snowmelt for the purpose of water quantity and erosion control, and water quality control.
-It is the means by which broad goals for management of the water cycle and pollution are implemented to address the negative impacts of development and human activities.
+Stormwater management is the control of stormwater runoff for the purpose of pollution and water quantity controls, often using water retention facilities to provide controlled release into receiving streams.
+Stormwater management is the means by which broad goals for water management are implemented.